Keith Mumphery: Dallas Renegades

-In 2019, Mumphery was picked by the Dallas Renegades in the 2020 XFL Draft.
+In 2019, Mumphery was picked by the Dallas Renegades of the XFL in the 2020 XFL draft.
 He was traded to the St. Louis BattleHawks on December 18, 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Tampa Bay Bandits

-On March 10, 2022, Mumphery was drafted by the Tampa Bay Bandits of the United States Football League in the 2022 USFL Supplemental Draft.
+On March 10, 2022, Mumphery was drafted by the Tampa Bay Bandits of the United States Football League (USFL) in the 2022 USFL supplemental draft.
 After suffering a thigh injury, he was transferred to the team's practice squad before the start of the regular season on April 16, 2022.
 He remained on the inactive roster on April 22.
 He was transferred to the active roster on May 6.

-Memphis Showboats

-Mumphery and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.